 1. Get down to the root cause

-Emotional eating often stems from deeper issues rather than just a bad day at work or a fight with a friend.
-Sometimes, it’s rooted in long-term concerns like chronic stress, anger, or even depression.
-These bigger issues make it hard to control cravings, especially when short-term problems feel overwhelming.
-To tackle this, it helps to identify the true source of your emotional needs.
-Counseling, stress management, and exercise are powerful techniques that can help, along with other strategies aimed at handling emotions.
-By addressing the root cause of emotional eating, you can make meaningful changes to your health and well-being.
+Emotional eating often comes from deeper issues than a bad day at work or a quarrel with a friend.
+At times, it’s based on long-standing issues like chronic stress, anger, and even depression.
+These larger issues make it difficult to rein in cravings when short-term travails feel besetting.
+To do this, it is useful to know who (or what) you really need in your life.
+In addition to other emotional-holding strategies, counseling, stress management, and exercise are potent things that can help.
+So, by addressing the key cause behind emotional eating, you can make a massive difference to your health and well-being.

 2. Ask why you’re eating

-Before reaching into the refrigerator, pantry, or vending machine, take a moment to pause and ask yourself a simple question: “Am I truly hungry?”
-Kippen suggests using a hunger rating scale from 1 to 5—with one meaning you’re not hungry at all and five meaning you’d eat the food you hate most in the world just to satisfy the urge.
-If your hunger clocks in at a level of three or four, it might be time for a healthy, balanced snack within 15 minutes, or a meal in 30 minutes.
-But if your physical hunger is lower, consider an alternative activity like drinking a cup of fruity herbal tea or going for a walk to reset your mind and avoid mindless eating without true motivation.
+Before you reach into the refrigerator, pantry, or vending machine, pause and ask yourself one simple question: “Am I even hungry?”
+Kippen recommends asking yourself to rate your hunger on a scale from 1 to 5 — one meaning not hungry at all and five meaning you’d eat what you hate most in the world, like barramundi or beets, just to douse the fire.
+If your hunger registers about three or four, it could be time to grab a healthy, balanced snack in the next 15 minutes or a meal within 30 minutes.
+They can still distract you from your physical hunger, but instead of chomping on the next item you set your eyes on, they can lead to low act of choosing to brew a cup of fruity herbal tea or walk it off so that you can stretch your imagination away from being compelled to eat something just out of boredom.

 3. Instead of taste, rely on other senses

-When you’re not physically hungry but feel the urge to eat, try using other senses to distract your mind and manage emotions.
-Relying on sight-based activities like a nature walk in a pretty neighborhood or visiting museum exhibits can provide a refreshing sensory experience.
-For a scent-based approach, inhale the aroma of essential oils or the smell of fresh-cut grass.
-If you enjoy sounds, try listening to music, nature sounds, or a white noise recording to keep your mind busy.
-For touch, fidget toys, stress balls, chewing gum, or mints can offer a soothing alternative to eating, helping you develop a coping skill that doesn’t rely on taste alone.
+If you are not physically hungry but the craving comes up, try to redirect using other senses to take your mind off of food temporarily and also to help manage emotions.
+Sight-focused outings, such as a walk through a pretty neighborhood or a visit to museum exhibits, can be refreshing in terms of the sensory experience they offer.
+For a scent-based strategy, breathe in the smell of essential oils or the fragrance of freshly cut grass.
+If you prefer sounds, consider listening to music, nature sounds, or a white noise recording to occupy your mind.
+For touch, think about fidget toys, stress balls, chewing gum, or mints — a tactile experience that’s soothing, but that trains you to be able to cope in ways that don’t involve taste.

 4. Choose foods that fight stress

-Certain foods can help fight stress and promote a healthy mind.
-Hot teas like green tea, matcha tea, or white tea have soothing steam and contain antioxidants and L-theanine, an amino acid that can help reduce stress levels.
-For a late-night snack, dark cherries offer a sweet treat that boosts melatonin to aid sleep.
-Salmon and other fish rich in omega-3 fatty acids are also great choices.
-Even dark chocolate with at least 72% cacao and whole grains, nuts, legumes, fruits, and vegetables can support emotional well-being.
-Kippen suggests stocking up on these options and avoiding processed junk, which may only make you feel worse in the long run.
+There are foods that promote your brain health and fight stress.
+Hot teas such as green tea, matcha tea, or white tea have soothing steam and are rich in antioxidants and L-theanine, an amino acid that can help lower increasing stress levels.
+Dark cherries offer a sweet evening snack with melatonin to enhance sleep.
+Salmon and other omega-3 fatty acid-rich fish are also excellent options.
+Even dark chocolate (at least 72% cacao) and whole grains, nuts, legumes, fruits, and vegetables can foster emotional flourishing.
+Kippen advises to stock up on these options and to steer clear of the processed junk, which may only make you feel worse in the long run.

 5. Make emergency packages